pippim/pippim.github.io/programs/iothings.md

 is put to sleep or shutdown.
 - You are reminded if communication between the TV and your computer isn't working.
+- When your computer system wakes up from sleep / resumes from suspend, the Sony TV picture is turned off to save electricity but the sound system remains energized.

 ## `tvpowered` Bash Script